francofgp/Engineered-Blog/content/about/_index.md

 type : "about"
 ---

-Engineered is my personal blog, where I will be sharing my journey as a software engineer.
+Welcome to my personal blog.

+With love for developing cool stuff, I love to write and teach others what I have learnt or simply share my experience.